 Thoughts that are born and harbored in the mind, that are bubbling and swirling during day and night inside a man are in fact his subtle thoughts.
 One day they produce either negative or positive results.
 Subtle thoughts of compassion, love, kindness, charity, empathy are positive karmas.
-The prodigal and uncontrolled thoughts that are emanating in the background are our subtle negative thoughts.
-The later ones are more harmful and troubling as there is nobody who can see them and their results are detrimental and unfavourable for us.
-They will be unbearable to endure now and in future.
-Such injurious acts propel and throw us on harmful and destructive path and should be therefore discontinued.
+The intemperate, prodigal and uncontrolled thoughts that are emanating in the background are our subtle negative thoughts.
+These are more harmful and troubling as there is nobody who can see them and their results are detrimental and unfavourable for us in future.
+They will be unbearable to endure.
+Such injurious acts propel and throw us on harmful and destructive path and should be therefore discontinued right away.

 The after effects or fruits of the actions called karmafal borne by the doer is also in accordance- either gross or subtle which show up in future course of time.
 The result of our actions manifest only when the time is conducive in nature.